SURGroup/UQpy/docs/source/dimension_reduction_doc.rst

 The ``SnapshotPOD`` class is imported using the following command:

->>> from DimensionReduction import SnapshotPOD
+>>> from UQpy.dimension_reduction.pod.SnapshotPOD import SnapshotPOD

 One can use the following command to instantiate the class ``SnapshotPOD``

-.. autoclass:: UQpy.DimensionReduction.SnapshotPOD
+.. autoclass:: UQpy.dimension_reduction.pod.SnapshotPOD
     :members: